edmazur/everquest-robot-stanvern/README.md

 - Game: Detects inactivity and sends a Discord message to a user.
 - Game: Listens for MotD messages and sends to Discord.
 - Game: Listens for ToD reports in guild chat and sends to Discord.
+- Game: Listens for ticks in guild chat and sends to Discord.

 # TODO
 - Eliminate references to my local file system.